dervaux/SheetMusicView/Example/README.md

 - **Transposition Controls**: Transpose music up or down by semitones with visual feedback
 - **Zoom Controls**: Zoom from 10% to 500% with slider and preset buttons
 - **Music Selection**: Easy-to-use picker for selecting from sample music pieces
+- **File Picker**: **NEW!** Native iOS file picker for loading external MusicXML files

 ### 📱 iOS Integration
 - Native SwiftUI interface with iOS design patterns
 - Support for both iPhone and iPad
 - Proper error handling with native alert dialogs
 - Loading states with progress indicators
+- **Tab-based Interface**: **NEW!** Two tabs demonstrating different loading approaches

+### 📁 Bundle Files Tab
+- Demonstrates the traditional fileName-based API
+- Loads MusicXML files from the app bundle
+- Automatic file discovery and metadata extraction
+- Curated sample library with various musical styles

+### 📂 File Picker Tab (NEW!)
+- Demonstrates the new fileURL-based API
+- Native iOS file picker integration
+- Support for external files from Documents, iCloud Drive, etc.
+- Load user-generated content and files from other apps

 ## Requirements